12 Tips to Improve Your Website

 You can create it either in a series of DOC files (using Google Docs, which is free, is a great idea since you can easily share with your web designer or others on your team) or within the framework of WordPress, your shopping cart, or some other CMS.
 I usually create content first in a DOC then I add it to WordPress.
 From there, I can better see how my design is working for my content.

-7. Keep Navigation Simple
+7. Keep Navigation Simple to improve your website experience

 This topic of keeping the navigation simple also relates to tip number 6 about creating the content first.
 Navigation is the main links in a site that help you find the main sections of a website and the main pages.